mozilla-iam/iam-infra/docs/create-and-destroy-eks.md

 ```

 Edit the `providers.tf` file to include the S3 bucket for shared state and a
-key name for the state file.:
+key name for the state file.
+You must update the key name so you are not
+overwriting a shared state file for another cluster.

 ```
 # Shared state configuration